 How to Apply

-AMICC will begin accepting applications for Summer 2017 on April 15th.
-Applications are due by May 15th.
+AMICC will begin accepting applications for the spring semesterm (approximately January - May 2019).
 Please apply only during the application period for the relevant opportunity; applications received outside of the application period or for opportunities at other times of the year will not be considered.
 Applicants selected in a first vetting will be offered interviews immediately.

 As a program of the Columbia University ISHR, AMICC interns serve as ISHR interns.
 Accordingly, in addition to sending your resume/CV and cover letter firstname.lastname@example.org, please also send the aforementioned documents to email@example.com.
 Please include "Internship Application" in the subject line.

 AMICC may ask for additional supporting documents, including transcripts, writing samples or letters of recommendation, prior to selecting an applicant for an interview.